-31. Enjoy a 50-minute stroll along the river from Tower Bridge to Westminster Bridge to see some of the capital’s top attractions prettily lit up at night, including the Coca-Cola London Eye and the Houses of Parliament.
+- Enjoy a stroll along the Thames to see bridges glow as part of the Illuminated River installation and admire some of the capital’s top attractions prettily lit up at night, including the London Eye and the Houses of Parliament.

 Top London bars

-46. Chow down on steaks and burgers until 5am (6am Friday and Saturday, and 2am Sunday) at swanky Soho brasserie Balans Soho Society.
+- Chow down on steaks and burgers until the early hours at swanky Soho brasserie Balans Soho Society.

 London foodie hubs

-54. Check out north London's bustling food hall, Bang Bang Oriental, where you'll find 27 kiosks serving up top-notch Asian fare.
+- Check out north London's bustling food hall Bang Bang Oriental, where you'll find 27 kiosks serving up top-notch Asian fare.

-55. Discover eclectic eateries, cocktails, live music at foodie hub Flat Iron Square under the railway arches at Southwark.
+- Discover eclectic eateries, cocktails and live music at foodie hub Flat Iron Square under the railway arches at Southwark.

 Late-night London culture